Identify and tag livestock correctly

 What this means in practice: When you move three deer to another holding, record within 36 hours: the date, each deer's unique identification number, the destination CPH number, and the receiving keeper's name and address.
 If moving deer within 10 miles on land registered to the same CPH (and they won't mix with other livestock), you don't need to report this to APHA—though you may still want to record it internally for farm management.

 What this means in practice: Mark these dates in your calendar each year.
-On 1 December, count all cattle on your holding and record the total in your cattle register.
-On 31 December (or 1 January), count sheep and goats and record the totals.
+Count the sheep and goats on your holding on 1 December and record the totals in your register by 31 December.
 For pigs, choose your own annual inventory date (many align it with financial year-end) and record your current population plus your holding's typical capacity.
+There is no annual inventory requirement for cattle.

 These annual counts help verify that your ongoing movement records are accurate and provide government with livestock population statistics for disease control planning.